 More about the XML editor

 Free toolbar icons are hard to find.
-Looking forward to receiving better icons from a designer friend soon.
+Looking forward to receiving better icons from

 November 13th, 2016